 - Employees with a regular work schedule of less than 20 hours per week are eligible after 175 days worked.

-*The Average Weekly Wage (AWW) is set every year after a comprehensive analysis by the New York State Department of Labor.
+*Employee benefits will be capped at the Average Weekly Wage (AWW) set every year after a comprehensive analysis by the New York State Department of Labor.

 What Does Paid Family Leave Cost You

 Employers must provide Paid Family Leave and may collect a portion of the cost through payroll deductions.
 But what does that mean for you?